ladybug-tools/honeybee-dynamo/README.md

-# honeybee-plus
+# honeybee-dynamo
-Honeybee plugin for Dynamo and Grasshopper
+Honeybee libraries and plugin for Dynamo